-In Payara Server 5 we will be introducing some major changes to the way clustering is working by creating the Domain Data Grid.
+In Payara Server 5 we will be introducing some major changes to the way clustering is working by creating the Domain Data Grid (see documentation for more info).
 The Domain Data Grid will be easier to use, more scalable, more flexible and ideally suited for cloud environments and cloud-native architectures.
 All Payara Server instances will join a single domain-wide data grid for sharing of in-memory data like web sessions, JCache, SSO and Stateful EJBs.

 Previously in Payara Server 4, the concepts of data sharing, instance configuration and deployment targeting were all wrapped into one concept "the Cluster".
 In Payara Server 5, to provide flexibility, greater compatibility with the cloud and ease of use, we are separating these concerns.
 In Payara Server 5, all Payara Server instances in a domain will form a single domain-wide data grid and data will be shared across all instances transparent to the developer.
 This data grid, in the majority of cases, will require zero or very little configuration - it will just happen.
 Data stored in the grid is duplicated across 1 or more instances for high availability and the more instances that are added the more JVM Heap is available for in-memory data storage.
 This allows the grid to scale to large data sets by adding more Payara Server or Payara Micro instances without loss of performance on updates or retrievals.